It sits in the pile, a fine game indeed. I cannot get up, cannot plug in. Time passes, i relent, I click Rocket League again.

 Purchased at the beginning at the year I acquired Mad Max and immediately slogged through the early story missions.
-Taking time to fanny around the sand dunes in Max’s car, much enjoyment was had.
+I fannied around in the sand dunes, an’ bombed around in Max’s car.
+Much enjoyment was had.
 After a few days of play I didn’t return.
-So how did I managed to play everything else in my collection but Mad Max?
+So how did I manage to play everything else in my collection but Mad Max?

 How does that happen?

 Wow Mad Max looks great.
-That’s not a fashionable thing to say when it’s a brown sludge of a screenshot.
+That’s not a fashionable thing to say when the screenshots a brown sludge.
 I recall plenty of publications complaining about how it looks, but how else do you get that Mad Max look?
-If you love the wasteland aesthetic, it’s not an ugly game.
+If you love the wasteland aesthetic, this looks ideal.
+Mad Max is not an ugly game.
 It sports a nice turn of motion blur.
+Lovely.

-Driving around full speed, slamming the car into structures, rival cars and humans is fun.
+Pelting around at full speed, slamming your car into structures, rival cars and humans is bloody fun.
 Punching someone in the face is fun.
 It’s a fun game.
-I look at the box gathering dust in the collection, I can’t imagine turning this sucker on.
+I look at the box gathering dust in the collection and I can’t imagine turning this sucker on.

 I might have to hire someone to put games on for me, when I’m “not in the mood”.
-Soon as the pads in my hand, I wont stop playing it until I have to.
+Soon as the pads in my hand I wont stop playing it, until I need food or a piss.

 So why is this?